-1. The theater experience should not just occur on the stage
+1. The theatre experience should not just occur on the stage

-But the artistic director of the American Repertory Theater at Harvard University asked us to consider the history of theater to realize how much more theater can be—and should be.
-Greek theater, she said, was more like American Idol than it was like the theater we know today, taking place at competitive festivals.
+But the artistic director of the American Repertory Theater at Harvard University asked us to consider the history of theatre to realize how much more theatre can be—and should be.
+Greek theatre, she said, was more like American Idol than it was like the theatre we know today, taking place at competitive festivals.
 It was also engaged in the “civic, religious, social and political” life of the times.